stackitcloud/stackit-cli/docs/stackit_auth_login.md

 ## stackit auth login

-Login to the STACKIT CLI
+Logs in to the STACKIT CLI

 ### Synopsis

-Login to the STACKIT CLI.
+Logs in to the STACKIT CLI using a user account.

 ```
 stackit auth login [flags]